Is it illegal to sell a house with asbestos in the UK? It’s a good question to ask if you’re considering moving home.

 You will, however, need to check the asbestos disposal requirements in your local area on the Gov website.

-While we do not recommend removing asbestos yourself due to the potentially fatal health risks, be sure to wear the correct protective clothing if you decide to tackle it alone.
+While we do not recommend removing it yourself due to the potentially fatal health risks, be sure to wear the correct protective clothing if you decide to tackle it alone.
 That includes breathing apparatus and clothing.